skanalytic/image_classifier_with_CNNs/README.md

 Instructions:

-- If you want to use your own images, make sure to first delete the contents of 'training_images' and replace with your own images
+- If you want to use your own images, first delete the contents of 'training_images' and replace with your own images
 - Then open 'CNN_cluster_model.ipynb' (Jupyter notebook) file and run the code!
 - the output variable 'df' will contain a panda dataframe of the image name and its assigned cluster for analysis
 - Cluster outputs will also be saved in 'training_images/imagecluster' to later analysis